 Unfortunately, your body’s ability to convert ALA is limited.
 Only about 5% of ALA is converted to EPA, while less …

 Whether you’re giving up animal products for the sake of your health, animal rights, climate change, or any other reason, going vegan will take a bit of planning.
 We asked the experts how to make the transition easy.

 Go at your own pace

 Victoria Moran, author of the book Main Street Vegan, recommends removing one kind of animal from your diet at a time (“chicken and eggs are a great place to start”); being “vegan at home” to better control your food; or trying “vegetarian for now” and continuing to eat eggs and dairy.
 Even Mark Bittman’s “vegan before 6:00” rule could help with the transition when you’re worried about how to become vegan.
 Andre Kroecher of Daiya Foods suggests, “Start with the one thing you consume the most and substitute it with the vegan version,” such as almond milk instead of whole milk.
-Jenné Claiborne, The Nourishing Vegan, …
+Jenné Claiborne, The Nourishing …

 Since the announcement of Beyoncé and Jay-Z’s 22-day vegan cleanse, also known as the couple’s “spiritual and physical cleanse,” the plant-based diet has become increasingly popular in the last few months due to its wide range of health benefits.
-The animal-free vegan diet has become a more natural, healthy diet for some people who either have food intolerances to dairy or who firmly believe in environmental issues and animal rights.
+The animal-free vegan diet has become a more natural, healthy diet for some people who either have food intolerance to dairy or who firmly believe in environmental issues and animal rights.
 While living on a diet that consists of mainly fruits, grains, vegetables, leafy greens, legumes, nuts, and seeds may not sound fun, going vegan can boost your sex drive and keep your body nourished during hours and hours of sex.